 The Great Canadian Shoreline Cleanup (GCSC) used to have a problem: why are coastal Canadians the only ones doing shoreline cleanups when every province and territory can take part?
 We learned that people thought "shoreline" cleanups could only happen at beaches.
 However, a shoreline is defined as wherever water meets land, so that includes rivers, lakes, ponds, and even sewers.
 Our mission was to get more Canadians leading and joining community cleanups around the country.

-When landing on the site, users will see all cleanups happening at the shoreline(s) closest to them, as well as images of local wildlife that are affected by shoreline litter.
+When landing on the site, users will see all the cleanups happening at the shoreline(s) closest to them, as well as images of local wildlife that are affected by shoreline litter.
 If no cleanups exist, then prompts will appear to encourage them to start one in their community.

 In developing the design system, we were meticulous with every single detail.
-We proposed using Tofino as the brand typeface because it reflected the clean and approachable nature of the brand, and it was created by a local Vancouver designer.
+We proposed using Tofino (named after a popular surfing destination in B.C.) as the brand typeface because it reflected the clean and approachable nature of the brand, and it was created by a local Vancouver designer.

 Our colours are lovingly named and calculated to contrast well with each other (especially in illustrations).
 They reinforce accessibility when used appropriately across the site, and we've chosen the red hues to signify "lead" and gold as "join".
 In designing the iconography for the trash tally app, each icon was user-tested to ensure people understood what each one meant.

 The idea of picking up trash for a day isn't always appealing.
 However, many testimonials prove that the experience of being at a GCSC cleanup is more unique, impactful, and fun from any other.
 From the branding to the application process, we made sure to inject a bit of joy, whether that was in the copy, UI, or the visuals.